Nikhilgholap1304/Chatopia/README.md

 <h3 align="center">
     ☢
-    <a href="https://github.com/Nikhilgholap1304/NickFolio/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/Nikhilgholap1304/Chatopia/issues">Report Bug</a> &nbsp; &nbsp;
     ✨
-    <a href="https://github.com/Nikhilgholap1304/NickFolio/issues">Request Feature</a>
+    <a href="https://github.com/Nikhilgholap1304/Chatopia/issues">Request Feature</a>
 </h3>

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [NikhilGholap1304](https://github.com/Nikhilgholap1304/NickFolio).
+Please give me proper credit by linking back to [NikhilGholap1304](https://github.com/Nikhilgholap1304/Chatopia).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://nickfolio.vercel.app/" target="_blank">NickFolio</a> which features my personal details, contact medium, some of my github projects, my resume and technical skills, as well as some crazy testimonials ( This is gonna be a surprise ) .<br/>
+This is an comprehensive react chat app which can authorize persons via google and github register/login as Oauth latest.
+It has good UI, basic features, fully device responsive and still under construction.

 This project was built using these technologies.

 - React.js
 - Vite.js
+- Firebase
-- Node.js
+- Zustand state management
-- Tailwind
+- Material Tailwind
+- TailwindCss
+- MUI
 - Framer-Motion
 - SCSS
 - VsCode
-- IDX
 - Vercel
+- Context Api

 ## Features

-**🌘 Stuffed with Modern UI uniquely based on Space Theme**
+**🌘 Stuffed with Modern UI uniquely based on Telegrams Theme**

+**🎫 Implementation of Google and github Auth**

+**😀 Emoji Picker**

+**📥 State management**

+**🧾 Applied Firestore and storage of firebase**

+**🎞 Able to share photo/video/doc/zip and many type of files**

-**🎨 Styled with React-Tailwind**
+**🎨 Styled with TailwindCSS**

-**🎗 Upto the Mark Animation**
+**🎗 Upto the Mark UI and UX**

-**🥽 Intuitive Parallax Effect**

-**🚟 Horizontal Scroll Effect**
+**🥽 Smooth Effects**

 **📱 Fully Responsive**

-**...
-And many more, just try to explore and get things known !**

 ## Getting Started